twopiharris/simpleGE/README.md

 * **distanceTo(point)** - determines distance between the center of this sprite and another point (usually position of another sprite or mouse)
 * **dirTo(point)** - determines angle between the center of this sprite and another point.
 * **isKeyPressed(key)** - key is a pygame keyboard constant.
 True if that key is currently pressed.

+## GUI Elements
+SimpleGE includes a simple but effective GUI system.
+GUI elements are also based on the pygame Sprite object, so they should be added to the sprite list like other sprites.
+However, they are more focused on communication with the user than moving around, so they have different attributes and methods.

+### Label
+The label is the basic GUI Element.
+It prints text on the screen.
+It is mainly used for score, time, and other information.
+It can be used as-is, or can be subclassed if you want to give it custom behavior.
+The Label object is designed to present a single line of text.
+**Properties**
+* **font** - allows you to specify a pygame font object.
+Default is freesansbold.ttf, which comes with pygame.
+* **text** - the text to be rendered.
+You can change the text at any time.
+* **fgColor** - a pygame color, which will be the color of the rendered text
+* **bgColor** - a pygame color, which will be the background if clearBack is False
+* **center** - an (x, y) tuple representing the position of the object
+* **size** - an (x, y) tuple representing the size of the label.
+You may need to adjust if you anticipate long text

+**Methods**
+* **process()** - Overwrite this method in a subclass to give the label some custom behavior
+* **hide()** - hide the label
+* **show()** - show the label

+### Button
+The button class is subclassed from the Label, so it has all the same behavior as the label.
+However, it is intended as a basic input element, so it has some extra properties used to determine if the user is pressing the button:
+* **active** - True if the mouse is currently clicked on the button
+* **clicked** - True if the mouse has been clicked and released over the button (this is normally what you want)

+ ### TxtInput
+ A basic text input field.
+Based on the button, so includes all features of Label and Button.
+Click on the label to start input, and then anything typed will be added to the text element.
+Note that to make this work, you need to call the TxtInput's readKeys() method from the Scene's doEvents() method, passing the event object.

+ * **readKeys()** - if the input element is active (has been clicked,) keyboard input is added to the text element.
+Use backspace to delete the last character and delete to delete the current text.
+May not work well with other keyboard inputs.

+### Scroller
+Based on the Button class, so includes all properties and methods of Button and Label.
+Used for basic numeric input.
+By default, the scroller displays a numeric value.
+Clicking on the left side of the scroller makes the value smaller, and clicking on the right side makes it larger.
+Additional properties allow you to adjust the behavior of the object:
+* **value** - numeric value
+* **minValue** - smallest allowed value
+* **maxValue** - largest allowed value
+* **increment** - how much the value will change when clicked.

+### MultiLabel
+The multilabel is a multi-line label.
+It is similar to the Label class, but it includes a list of textLines.
+It can also be clicked like a button.
+It is most frequently used for game instructions or feedback **Properties**
+* **textLines** - a list of strings.
+Each element will be a line.
+Try to make them similar in length for best performance
+* **font** - a pygame Font
+* **fgColor** - foreground color
+* **bgColor** - background color
+* **center** - (x, y) tuple: center of multiLabel
+* **size** - (x, y) tuple: size of multiLabel.
+You may have to adjust this by hand, as it's hard to predict text size
+* **active** - True if the mouse is currently clicked over this object
+* **clicked** - True if the mouse has been clicked and released over this object

+ **Methods**
+ * **show()** - shows the element
+ * **hide()** - hides the element